-A certificate course of study in Mechanics can establish a basis for further education and employment in a range of fields such as, light vehicle mechanic, Agricultural / Heavy vehicle mechanic, mobile plant, auto electrical, heavy commercial vehicle.
+A certificate course of study in Mechanics can establish a basis for further education and employment in a range of fields such as, light vehicle mechanic, agricultural / heavy vehicle mechanic, mobile plant, auto electrical, heavy commercial vehicle.
+Students may choose to study a Certificate course in Engineering or undertake a university pathway.